Ryangendel/ryangendelgonimbly/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+There is one test that is made to check the API call to make sure we are getting what we expect.
+To run it make sure to run `npm test` in the root directory.

 ### `npm run build`